Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 - and a returns tool handling reverse logistics.

-If those systems are not connected correctly, the business ends up operating on fragmented truth.
+When those systems are not connected correctly, the business operates on fragmented truth.
+The results are predictable:

 - oversells,